Stencyl/stencylpedia/chapter-d/toolset-extensions.md

 1. [Download](https://github.com/Stencyl/toolset-extension-sample/archive/master.zip) the Sample Extension.

-2. Place it under [WORKSPACE]/extensions/ - This folder contains all of your toolset extensions.

-3. Create a project for the extension using your IDE of choice.
+2. Create a project for the extension using your IDE of choice.
   * Add sw.jar to the project's classpath.
   * Add an ANT task for the **dist** task inside **build.xml**.
+  * Set the path to sw.jar and [WORKSPACE]/extensions in the build-helper.properties file.

 4. After that is done, run the **dist** ANT task from the IDE.
 This builds a Java **JAR file** that Stencyl recognizes as an extension.